rancher/rancher.github.io/rancher/rancher-compose/upgrading/index.md

 $ rancher-compose upgrade service1 service2 --interval "30000"
 ```

-#### Starting the New Service Before Stopping the Old Service
+#### Starting the New Containers Before Stopping the Old Containers

-By default, the in-service upgrade will stop the old service and then launch the new service.
-This is especially important if any ports are exposed on your service and you wouldn't have enough hosts with open ports for the new and old service.

-If you'd like to start the new service before stopping the old service, you would provide additional content in the `rancher-compose.yml` for the upgrade.
+By default, the in-service upgrade will stop the existing containers, and then launch the new containers.
+If you'd like to start the new containers before stopping the old containers, you would provide additional content in the `rancher-compose.yml` that would be used for the in-service upgrade.

 ```yaml
 myservice: